navazsayani/image-extractor/README.md

 6. Implement caching for better performance
 7. Add user authentication and document management
 8. Implement API endpoints for programmatic access
+9. Add support for more document types
+10. Implement result validation and correction interface

 ## License